Spencer Stone: Stabbing

 Sacramento Police detectives were assigned to the case shortly after the stabbing.
 Along with video obtained of the assault, eyewitness statements, and tips from the public, detectives determined the identity of the assailant.
 An arrest warrant was issued for Tran.
 On November 4, 2015, Tran was arrested without incident, after law enforcement conducted a traffic stop near Tran's home in Elk Grove, California.
 Officials involved in the case said that it did not appear Tran or anyone in his group had been aware of Stone's heroism and stated that the crime did not appear to be a retaliatory strike by a terrorist organization (either directly or indirectly) against Stone for his part in foiling the terror attack.
 Tran had previous felony convictions, and he was likely intoxicated at the time of the assault.

 Tran made his first appearance in Sacramento County Superior Court on November 6, 2015, charged of the attempted murder of Stone with an allegation of using a dangerous weapon, the knife.
 He was ordered to be held without bail.
 Tran pleaded guilty.
 On May 12, 2017, he was sentenced to nine years in state prison.
-He is currently incarcerated at Folsom State Prison with a scheduled release date of May 2022.
-That could be sooner with good time credit, or later, if he was to be found guilty of behavioral problems while incarcerated.
+He was incarcerated at Folsom State Prison with a scheduled release date of May 2022.